 7. Training Function in NWDAF 1 performs data collection and machine learning model training.

 8. Inference Function in NWDAF 3 receives the response from the Training Function in NWDAF 1including machine learning model response and some parameters, e.g. machine learning model identification, input parameter and output parameter.

+NOTE 1: The services and parameters used in step 6 and 8 are related to Key Issue #19: Trained data model sharing between multiple NWDAF instances.

 9. Inference Function in NWDAF 3 completes the machine learning model deployment.
 In this step, the Inference Function in NWDAF 3 is prepared to use the received trained model to perform inference.